-In 2016, 10.6 percentof Delaware residents age 18 and older reported they had been diagnosed with diabetes.
+In 2017, 11.3 percent of Delaware residents age 18 and older reported they had been diagnosed with diabetes.

-There is no statistically significant difference in the adult diabetes prevalence during the past six years.
+There has not been any statistically significant difference in the Delaware adult diabetes prevalence during the past seven years.

 People with pre-diabetes are at risk for developing type 2 diabetes, but they can significantly reduce that risk by increasing physical activity and eating a healthier diet.

-Obesity among Delaware adults more than doubled from 13 percent in 1992 to 30.7 percent in 2016.
-The prevalence of diagnosed diabetes among Delaware adults also doubled from 4.9 percent in 1991 to 10.6 percent in 2016.
-However, prevalence of both obesity and diabetes has been fairly level for the past several years.
+Obesity among Delaware adults more than doubled from 13 percent in 1992 to 31.8 percent in 2017.
+The prevalence of diagnosed diabetes among Delaware adults also doubled from 4.9 percent in 1991 to 11.3 percent in 2017.
+However, prevalence of both obesity and diabetes has been fairly level for the past decade.

 Demographic factors for diabetes closely parallel the factors related to overweight and obesity.
-Obesity is significantly higher among African-Americans.
-Adults with lower educational levels and low income are more likely to be obese, and more likely to have diabetes.
+Adults with lower educational levels and low income have a higher prevalence of obesity and diabetes.
 Diabetes prevalence is higher in Kent and Sussex counties, where obesity prevalence also is higher than in New Castle County (see chart below).